therealsaumil/static-arm-bins/README.md

 static-arm-bins
 ===============

-A collection of tatically compiled ARM binaries for debugging and runtime analysis.
+A collection of statically compiled ARM binaries for debugging and runtime analysis.

 -	gdb-arm-static-7.11
 -	gdbserver-armel-static-8.0.1